newtheatre/history-project/README.md

 ### Run

 - `bundle exec rake build` to build the site to _site.
+- OR `bundle exec rake debug` does the same but skips minification and enables Jekyll's incremental builds.
 - `cd _site && python -m SimpleHTTPServer` to serve the site using the Python HTTP server (should be on all *nix machines)

 ### Test